 31 Rodeo Drive, Laguna, New Mexico (Located in the Laguna Rehabilitation Center.
-Courts are located in the same building as the Laguna Police Department and Laguna Detention Center in Laguna, New Mexico) Important Notice: The Courts will be moving to a temporary location next to the Pueblo's Administrative Offices in Mesita on February 22-24, 2013.
-The Prosecutors Office, Probation & Parole Services and Public Defender offices will remain in Laguna in Buildings B and C at 31 Rodeo Drive..
+Courts are located in the same building as the Laguna Police Department and Laguna Detention Center in Laguna, New Mexico) Important Notice: The Courts are temporarily located in Mesita at 1 Industrial Road, west of the Laguna Police Department.
+The Prosecutors Office, Probation & Parole Services and Public Defender offices are still located in Laguna in Buildings B and C at 31 Rodeo Drive..

 Main Contact Information: